 - How many students are in a class?

-Generally in our General and Academic English classes there is a maximum of 10 students throughout the year except July and August when the maximum goes up to 14.
-The Business English groups have a maximum of 6 students throughout the year except July and August when the maximum goes up to 8.
+Generally in our General and Academic English classes there is a maximum of 12 students ( average 8) throughout the year except July and August when the maximum goes up to 14 (average 10).
+The Business English groups have a maximum of 6 students (average 4) throughout the year except July and August when the maximum goes up to 8 ( average 6).

 - What facilities do you have inside the school ?

-We have a computerised Study Centre which also has a good stock of reading books and audio material that can be used and borrowed.
-There is also the internet zone, a relaxation area with computers, set up to enable you to surf the net and e-mail family and friends.
-There is also wireless access throughout the school, so don’t hesitate to bring your laptops!
+We have a Study Centre which has a good stock of reading books and audio material that can be used and borrowed.
+There is also the student common area, a quiet place to relax and socialise.
+There is also wireless access throughout the school.

 - Do you have a good mix of nationalities?

 We have an exceptionally good mix of nationalities.
 We have at the time of writing 31 different nationalities in the school, with students coming from all parts of the globe.

 - How do I know you are a good quality school?

 The main indicators of our good quality are the accreditations and validations we hold.
 Firstly, we are inspected and accredited by the British Council who run a scheme to make sure that UK language schools meet precise quality standards when it comes to their English language teaching provision.
 Secondly, we are also validated by the examination board Trinity College London to run a range of teacher training courses that lead to internationally recognised English language teaching qualifications.
 All our teacher trainers teach English as well!
 Finally we are members of Quality English, a select group of high quality independent English language schools.